 - 1 cup Quinoa, uncooked

-- ½ cup Red Pepper, diced
+- ½ cup Red Bell Pepper, diced

-- 2 cups Kale, sliced
+- 2 cups Fresh Kale leaves, sliced

 - ¼ cup Scallions, sliced

-- ½ cup Feta, crumbled
+- ½ cup Feta cheese, crumbled

 Instructions

-Start by rinsing the quinoa thoroughly in a strainer and then cooking it according to package directions.
+- Start by rinsing the quinoa thoroughly in a strainer and then cooking it according to package directions.
 Let cool in the fridge.

-Make the dressing by first, zesting the Lemon and then cut in half and add the juice from only half of the lemon to a mixing bowl.
+- Make the dressing by first, zesting the Lemon and then cut in half and add the juice from only half of the lemon to a mixing bowl.
 Also to the bowl, add the sour cream, lemon zest, honey, yellow mustard, parsley.
 Whisk the ingredients together.
 Add a dash of salt and fresh ground pepper.
 Taste for seasoning and add more salt & pepper if needed.

+- Preheat the oven to 400 F degrees.
 Make the roasted chickpeas by first draining and rinsing them in cold water.
 Pat dry with paper towel and place on the lined baking sheet.
 Drizzle with Olive oil and sprinkle with salt & pepper.
 Toss to coat each chickpea with seasoning.
 Place in preheated oven and roast for 25 minutes.

 Chanel says